nanoexpress/docs/README.md

 * **pro** and **pro-slim** versions are paid for commercial products if sources are closed
 {% endhint %}

-Once you're installed, let's create first server
+As soon as you have installed the right package, let's create the first server

 {% tabs %}
 {% tab title="simple" %}